-However, opposition to the Granadilla Port is still very active.
-Thousands of people have joined the different protests against the port.
-They gathered more than 56,000 signatures to bring a Popular Legislative Initiative in order to protect the Granadilla coast.
-They organised at least 4 huge demonstrations with thousands of people (between 20,000 - 50,000 people each time).
+However, opposition to the Granadilla Port was very active till 2017.
+Thousands of people have joined different protests against the port.
+They gathered more than 56,000 signatures to bring a Popular Legislative Initiative in order to protect the Granadilla coast in 2004.
+They organised at least seven huge demonstrations, the last of them in 2011, with thousands of people (between 20,000 - 50,000 people each time).

 In 2007, the Port Authority asked the Spanish Ministry of Environment permission to relocate the endangered species Cymodocea nodosa, also known as little Neptune grass, that otherwise would be destroyed.
 The EJOs and their allies plan to use the critical situation of this species to gain time and delay the construction.
 They plan to bring the case again before the EU Commission and to organise big protests in the streets.